accgetter/PatternOfBreakingUpInteger/README.md

 3

-ex2) four has 8 patten
+ex2) four has 8 pattens

 1 + 1 + 1 + 1